telehash/telehash.github.io/v3/channels/box.md

 Once all messages are sent, or when there are no messages or the box is unknown, the server must send a packet that contains a `"cap":1234` of an unsigned integer to indicate the number of bytes of message data it will cache for the given box ID.

-Identically to the `box` channel, any packet sent back with an `"id":"16-hex"` only is a request to clear/remove any matching message in the box, and a `"clear":true` immediately empties all of the messages in the box regardless of status.
+Identically to the `outbox` channel, any packet sent back with an `"id":"16-hex"` only is a request to clear/remove any matching message in the box, and a `"clear":true` immediately empties all of the messages in the box regardless of status.
 The server will always respond with an updated `cap` value.